States of Grace: Critical response

-The review aggregator website Rotten Tomatoes reported a 82% approval rating with an average rating of 7.75/10, based on 11 reviews.
+The review aggregator website Rotten Tomatoes reported an 82% approval rating with an average rating of 7.75/10, based on 11 reviews.

 Scott Foundas of Variety called the film, "An uncompromising, disconsolate pic about crises of faith."
 Jeff Shannon of The Seattle Times gave the film 3/4 stars, called it, "upright and thoughtful," and praised the production quality, "noble purpose," and screenwriting.
 Sean P. Means of The Salt Lake Tribune praised Dutcher himself, the story, cinematography, and cast (Serricchio in particular).
 Jeff Vice of Deseret News gave the film 3.5/5 stars, and praised the performances of Serrcchio, Emmers, and Stephens, the cinematography, writing, and the soundtrack.
 But criticized the run-time and the performance of Fleischer.
 Carol Cling of The Las Vegas Review-Journal gave the film a C+, criticizing the pace and message of Dutcher's writing, had mixed feeling on the character development, and praised Serricchio's performance.